 Although they’re not necessarily needed for all jobs, the following technologies are used by many Ambulance Drivers and Attendants:

 - Word processing software

 - Computer aided dispatch software

-How to Become an Ambulance Driver or Attendant
+How do I Become an Ambulance Driver or Attendant?

-Education needed to be an Ambulance Driver or Attendant:
+What education is needed to be an Ambulance Driver or Attendant?

 How Long Does it Take to Become an Ambulance Driver or Attendant?

 Below are examples of industries where Ambulance Drivers and Attendants work:

 Those thinking about becoming an Ambulance Driver or Attendant might also be interested in the following careers:

 Are you already one of the many Ambulance Driver or Attendant in the United States?
 If you’re thinking about changing careers, these fields are worth exploring: